SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/sceewlog/descriptions/sceewlog.rst

-Part of the :ref:`VS` package.
+Part of the :ref:`EEW` package.

-*sceewlog* is part of the SeisComP implementation of the `Virtual Seismologist`_ (VS) Earthquake Early Warning algorithm (Cua, 2005; Cua and Heaton, 2007) released under the GNU Affero General Public License (Free Software Foundation, version 3 or later).
+*sceewlog* was originally part of the SeisComP implementation of the `Virtual Seismologist`_ (VS) Earthquake Early Warning algorithm (Cua, 2005; Cua and Heaton, 2007) released under the GNU Affero General Public License (Free Software Foundation, version 3 or later).
 It requires the Python package